Support

 Country of origin, HS code, and weight aren't product fields in Shopify — they're stored on the inventory item.
 The read_inventory and write_inventory permissions are what allow Origova to read those three fields, notice when you edit them in the Shopify admin, and write your corrections back.

-Origova uses only the customs fields on an inventory item.
+Within inventory, Origova touches only those three customs fields.
 It does not read or change stock quantities, inventory levels, transfers, or shipments, and it never accesses customers, orders, or payment data.
+Two of the things Origova fixes are not inventory fields at all and go through write_products instead: material, saved as the custom.material product metafield, and a product title or description when you correct one.

 You'll also see read_locations on the permission screen.
 Shopify links every inventory item to the locations that stock it, so inventory access can't be granted without it.
 Origova reads no location data of its own, shows none in the app, and never requests write access to locations.
 If you installed Origova before these permissions existed, Shopify will ask you to approve the updated set the next time you open the app.
 See the full permissions breakdown in the docs.